 Common questions about this comparison

-The TOSHIBA uses advanced Induction Heating (IH) for superior, even cooking.
-The Zojirushi uses Micom (Neuro Fuzzy) heating, which is good for consistency but not as precise as IH.
+The TOSHIBA uses advanced Induction Heating (IH) for precise and even cooking, while the Zojirushi employs Micom (microcomputer) heating, which is also smart but less direct than IH.

 Explore Other Categories